Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 High Amounts Of Added Sugars

 A pre-workout energy drink has roughly 55-60mg of added sugar per bottle.
-It is more than the recommended 24mg and 36mg for men and women, respectively [5].
+This is way more than the American Heart Association's recommended intake of 36mg and 24mg for men and women respectively [5].

-Combining this with the existing sugars in pre-workout drinks can cause a consumption of excessive amounts of added sugars which is bad for you because:
+Combining this with the existing sugars in pre-workout drinks is even worse because:

 • It's a Lackluster Diet: Drinking a combination of energy drinks and pre-workout limits your intake of natural nutrients found in healthier options.